Frequently Asked Questions

 JJ Babbitt used to be a legendary maker of mouthpieces, but now it seems like you’re nothing like what you were.
 The quality control has been poor for years.
 Why is that?

-But this isn’t simply a change in process; it’s a change in the heart and dedication behind what we do.
+But this isn’t just a change in process; it’s a change in heart.
 The finest tools and processes mean little without the dedication to use them with purpose and precision.
 Even the best resources fall short if they lack the hands and heart to wield them with true intent.
-That’s where our focus lies: in putting everything we have into each piece, ensuring it upholds the legacy musicians have trusted for over a century.
+That’s where our focus lies: putting everything we have into each piece, ensuring it upholds the legacy musicians have trusted for over a century.

 We honor the trust musicians place in us with every mouthpiece, knowing each piece carries a heritage of excellence.
 JJ Babbitt is proud of what we’re crafting today, and we believe musicians will feel the difference.
 We invite you to experience the renewed JJ Babbitt—a brand committed to its best self once again.